cfpb/sbl-frontend/README.md

 1. Make sure to `git pull` in each of the five directories to have the latest commits.
 1. Create a `.env` based on the [ENV-GUIDE.md](./ENV-GUIDE.md).
-1. In the `sbl-frontend` command line, run `yarn start`.
+1. At the `sbl-frontend` command line, run `yarn start`.
 This script uses `docker-compose` to start up Docker containers of all of the project components (User management, API, Frontend) to get you up and running.
+1. At the `sbl-frontend` command line, run `yarn seed` to generate the necessary mock data in the backend systems.

 &NewLine;